Airport Quiz Questions:

 (d) Tibet

-Question: What airport is EWR?
+What Airport is EWR?

 (a) Newport News International Airport